Comparison of Cleveland Auto Mechanic Schools

 Cuyahoga Community College

-Cuyahoga Community College offers certificate and associate degree programs for automotive mechanics.
+Cuyahoga Community College offers certificate and associate degree programs for prospective automotive mechanics.
 The certificate programs typically take 1 or 2 semesters to complete, and the associate's program is designed to be completed in 4 semesters.
-The associate degree program is certified by the National Automotive Technicians Education Foundation (NATEF) in eight categories recognized by the National Institute for Automotive Service Excellence (ASE).
+The associate degree program is certified by the National Automotive Technicians Education Foundation (NATEF) in the eight categories recognized by the National Institute for Automotive Service Excellence (ASE).

 Automotive Maintenance & General Service Short-Term Certificate

-This 10-credit hour, short-term certificate program prepares individuals for entry-level work as general service technicians or maintenance technicians.
+This 12-credit-hour, short-term certificate program prepares individuals for entry-level work as general service technicians or maintenance technicians.
 The curriculum includes classroom studies and lab experiences.
 Students learn to obtain important vehicle information, perform general maintenance using appropriate tools, read repair orders and perform safe work practices.
 Course topics include automatic braking systems, automatic alignment, steering and suspension, automatic service procedures and automatic electrical fundamentals.

 Certificate of Proficiency in Automotive Technology